Pedro das Neves: The Power of Technology in the Prison System

 Using an OMS as the core information system of any correctional administration plays a vital role in facilitating the integration of various management models mentioned earlier.

 Have questions or feedback about this interview?
-Get in touch.
-Please send us an email at [email protected].
+Get in touch with a member of our team.